 The XE is built on a new modular aluminum architecture that will eventually see wide adoption within Jaguar Land Rover.
 The company currently builds its larger vehicles, the XJ and Range Rover, on their own dedicated aluminum chassis, but this modular will see use on the XE, the next XF, the F-Pace crossover, and likely some smaller forthcoming Land Rover models.
 The XE's aluminum body reduces weight which in turn pays dividends in fuel economy and performance.

 The XE is offered with three different engines.
-In XE 25t form, it gets a turbocharged 2.0-liter 4-cylinder, making 240 horsepower and 251 pound-feet of torque.
+In XE 25t form, it gets a 2.0-liter turbo-4, making 240 horsepower and 251 pound-feet of torque.
 There is an XE 35t model, with Jaguar Land Rover's well-known supercharged 3.0-liter V-6 fitted under the hood that makes 340 hp and 332 lb-ft of torque.
 An XE 20d has a 2.0-liter 4-cylinder turbodiesel, making 180 hp and 318 lb-ft and based off the same Ingenium architecture as the XE 25t's gasoline inline-4.
 The XE 20d and 35t will be the models available with all-wheel drive, while rear-wheel drive is standard across the board.

 Under the aluminum skin, the Jaguar XE rides on a double-wishbone front suspension partly composed of aluminum, while the rear suspension uses a multi-link setup.
 Electric power steering is a Jaguar first on the XE.